clbustos/statsample/README.md

   * Statsample::Mx    : Write Mx Files
   * Statsample::GGobi : Write Ggobi files
 * Module Statsample::Crosstab provides function to create crosstab for categorical data
 * Module Statsample::Reliability provides functions to analyze scales with psychometric methods.
-  * Class Statsample::Reliability::ScaleAnalysis provides statistics like mean, standard deviation for a scale, Cronbach's alpha and standarized Cronbach's alpha, and for each item: mean, correlation with total scale, mean if deleted, Cronbach's alpha is deleted.
+  * Class Statsample::Reliability::ScaleAnalysis provides statistics like mean, standard deviation for a scale, Cronbach's alpha and standardized Cronbach's alpha, and for each item: mean, correlation with total scale, mean if deleted, Cronbach's alpha is deleted.
   * Class Statsample::Reliability::MultiScaleAnalysis provides a DSL to easily analyze reliability of multiple scales and retrieve correlation matrix and factor analysis of them.
   * Class Statsample::Reliability::ICC provides intra-class correlation, using Shrout & Fleiss(1979) and McGraw & Wong (1996) formulations.
 * Module Statsample::SRS (Simple Random Sampling) provides a lot of functions to estimate standard error for several type of samples
-* Module Statsample::Test provides several methods and classes to perform inferencial statistics
+* Module Statsample::Test provides several methods and classes to perform inferential statistics
   * Statsample::Test::BartlettSphericity
   * Statsample::Test::ChiSquare
   * Statsample::Test::F